Top

 Santa Clara County Child Custody Lawyer

 Child custody cases in Santa Clara County are influenced by various factors, such as each parent's ability to provide a stable environment, the child's needs, and any history of domestic violence.
-Our extensive experience in these matters allows us to offer personalized legal strategies that focus on achieving the best possible outcome for you and your child.
+Our extensive experience in these matters allows us to offer personalized legal strategies that focus on pursuing a favorable outcome for you and your child.
 We are deeply familiar with the local judicial system, and we leverage this knowledge to advocate effectively for your rights and interests.

 With over 40 years of experience in family law, Moreno Family Law Firm is uniquely positioned to support families in Santa Clara County.
 Our firm is committed to providing personalized attention and focused legal solutions catered to the complexities of California child custody law.
 We understand that no two families are alike, and each situation requires a tailored approach.